webrtc-uwp/webrtc-uwp-sdk/README.md

 <br />
 This script will prepare environment but it won't build webrtc projects.
 In this case webrtc project will be built from Visual Studio once you try to build Org.WebRtc.

-2) From VS2015, load webrtc\windows\solutions\WebRtc.sln for WebRtc development.
+2. From VS2017, load webrtc\windows\solutions\WebRtc.sln for WebRtc development.

-3) Now you can build winrt libraries for WebRtc and deploy sample apps ChatterBox and PeerCC.
+3. Now you can build UWP libraries for WebRtc and deploy sample app PeerCC.

-====